Skip to Content

 Famous Bellagio fountain display

-The water jives and waltzes to around 30 different songs throughout the day from 3.00pm to midnight during the week and from noon to midnight on weekends.
+The Bellagio Fountains display is the most popular attraction in Las Vegas, according to reviews on Tripadvisor.
+Water jets pulse, jive and waltz to the tune of around 30 different songs on the hour from 3:00pm to midnight during the week and from noon to midnight on weekends.

 Long line waiting to take a photo with the welcome to fabulous las vegas sign

-Long line to take a photo with the Las Vegas sign
+Long line to take a photo with the famous sign

 Is it worth it?
 We’ll let you decide!